-This policy is developed to advance UW-Madison’s goals to support students in their timely progress to degree.
-By awarding appropriate credit for prior learning experiences, the university helps students keep the cost of their education down and frees up space in high demand courses for students who need it.
-This document provides a policy by which the course equivalency for third-party exams can be established or changed, through an established campus-level process that aligns with processes for approval of for-credit courses and assures consistency and transparency of such assignments.
+This policy supports students in their timely progress to degree completion.
+By awarding appropriate credit for prior learning experiences, the university helps students potentially decrease the cost of their education and frees up space in high-demand courses.
+This policy ensures consistency and transparency as it provides the requirements by which the course equivalency for third-party exams is established or changed in alignment with processes for approval of for-credit courses.

-Appropriate course credit equivalency for third-party exams is recommended by the faculty of the relevant academic department.
-The faculty are best positioned to evaluate and assign the course credit equivalency in their disciplinary area.
+Appropriate course credit equivalency for third-party exams is recommended by the faculty of the relevant academic unit as they are best positioned to evaluate and assign course credit equivalencies in their disciplinary areas.

-Subsequently, the recommendation of the department is communicated to and considered for approval by the UCC.
-In its review, the UCC considers if the course credit equivalency is consistent with relevant existing policy (e.g., the Board of Regent policy on assignment of credit equivalency for AP courses) and if the course credit equivalency meets institutional goals for recognizing prior learning of students through appropriate assignment of credit.
+The recommendation of the department faculty is communicated to and considered for approval by the UCC.
+In its review, the UCC considers if the course-credit equivalency is consistent with relevant existing policy (e.g., the Board of Regent policy on the assignment of credit equivalency for AP courses) and if the course-credit equivalency meets institutional goals for recognizing prior learning of students through appropriate assignment of credit.

-Once the determination of course credit equivalency is approved, it will apply to all students who meet the approved score criteria for the third-party exam regardless of program or other circumstances.
-This establishes consistence in application with other ways of earning credit such as taking a UW-Madison course or transfer credit.
+Once the determination of course-credit equivalency is approved, it will apply to all students who submit scores and meet the approved criteria for the third-party exam regardless of program or other circumstances.

-UW-Madison approved exam-to-course credit equivalencies are posted online so that all prospective students are aware of what to expect and can use the information in planning their progress to degree.
-Such equivalencies are recorded in the Student Information System (SIS) and are available to be integrated into degree audit systems (i.e., DARS) and other digital systems.
+UW–Madison-approved exam-to-course credit equivalencies are posted online so that prospective students can use the information in planning their progress to degree completion.
+Such equivalencies are recorded in the Student Information System (SIS) and are integrated with degree audit (i.e., DARS) and other digital systems.

-There may be opportunities to add course credit equivalencies when new third-party exams are established, or changes may be required due to changes in third-party exams or changes in UW-Madison courses being used for equivalencies.
-When a department, school/college, or other academic or student services unit on campus becomes aware of a new exam or a change in the exam, they may determine a change in the course credit equivalency is warranted.
-Such information should be communicated to the department that serves as the home of the relevant subject and to APIR who can assist in the change process.
-If there are no changes to the third-party exam or the UW–Madison course used in an equivalency, at a minimum, third-party credit by exam equivalencies will be reviewed every seven years.
-The faculty of the relevant department will make an evaluation and determine a recommendation for course credit equivalency for a third-party exam or exam component, either as a new equivalency or a change of an existing equivalency.
-The chair of the department or designee makes a written request via memo to the UCC via APIR.
-The request will specify the third-party exam or exam component, the current course credit equivalency if relevant, and the proposed course credit equivalency.
-The memo will include a rationale for the course credit equivalency and a proposed implementation date.
+When a school/college, academic unit, or other academic or student services unit becomes aware of a new third-party exam or a change to a third-party exam, they may determine that a change in the course-credit equivalency is warranted.
+This information must be communicated to the academic unit that serves as the home of the relevant subject and to Data, Academic Planning and Institutional Research (DAPIR) which will assist in the change process.
+If the UW–Madison course used as an equivalency is no longer offered, the faculty of the relevant department will re-evaluate the third-party exam and recommend a new course-credit equivalency.
+The chair of the department or their designee must submit a written request to DAPIR for UCC consideration.
+The request must specify the third-party exam or exam component, the current course-credit equivalency if relevant, the proposed course-credit equivalency and rationale, and a proposed implementation date.

-If a new third-party exam provider is identified as offering credit by exam that is aligned with UW–Madison course offerings, the exam provider must be approved before course credit equivalency is approved.
-In consultation with APIR, the UCC will determine whether there is alignment with UW System policy and ACE/CHEA/AACRO standards and will decide whether to approve the use of exams offered by the provider.
+If a new third-party exam provider is identified as offering credit by exam that is aligned with UW–Madison’s standards and course offerings, the UCC must approve the exam provider before course-credit equivalency is approved.
+In consultation with DAPIR, the UCC will determine whether there is alignment with UW System policy and higher education standards and will decide whether to approve the use of exams offered by the provider.
 Once the exam provider is approved the individual exams can be reviewed and course equivalencies established.
 The department or departments with subject listings in the discipline covered by the exam will review the exam content and make a recommendation using the process described above.
-All existing third-party exam providers with existing UW-Madison equivalencies will be formally approved at the time of policy implementation.

-Changes to policies related to receiving credit for a third-party exam may be requested via a proposal to the UCC.
-Examples of policies that would be included are classifications of students eligible to receive credit, limitations on the amount of credits, or limitations on when students are eligible to receive credits.
-The request should specify the change to be made including the specific exam providers and exams, the rationale for the change, the anticipated impact and a timeline for implementation of the change.
+Changes to policies related to credit for a third-party exam may be requested via a proposal to the UCC, e.g., classifications of students eligible to receive credit, limitations on the number of credits, or limitations on when students are eligible to receive credits.
+Such a proposal must specify the change to be made including the specific exam providers and exams, the rationale for the change, the anticipated impact, and a timeline for implementation of the change.
 All policy changes must apply to all UW–Madison students within a career.

-All decisions about exams and related policy must align with State of Wisconsin statute, UW System and Board of Regent policy, and any other relevant existing third-party policy.
-Decisions made by the UCC related to third party credit by exam will be communicated to the relevant departments, Office of Admissions and Recruitment, Credit Evaluation Services (Office of the Registrar), and the advising community (via advisor-link).
-The UW-Madison staff person designated as liaison to UW System for credit by exam issues will communicate the updated information to UW System.
+Decisions made by the UCC related to third-party credit by exam will be communicated to UW System, and the relevant UW-Madison departments including the Office of Admissions and Recruitment, Credit Evaluation Services (Office of the Registrar), and the advising community (via advisor-link).